inveniosoftware/docs-invenio-rdm/docs/develop/run.md

 #### Notes

 - The output is shortened for readability and your records will be different because they are generated randomly.
-- We did the hard work of fully switching to the new API at the cost of temporarily disabling aggregations.
-  They will be back in the next release!
-- `"links"` have been added!
 - You can use [jq](https://github.com/stedolan/jq) for color highlighting:

     ```bash